wechaty/docusaurus/docusaurus/docs/contributing/overview.md

 - Contribute to open-source Wechaty projects, write some documentation, or release your code as an open-source pluggable application.
 The ecosystem of pluggable applications is a big strength of Wechaty, help us build it!

+**NOTE:** If you need any help, you can find related information in [Getting Help doc](getting-help.md) .
 We're looking forward to working with you.
 Welcome aboard! ⛵️

 We built wechaty with pleasure because it can help others.
-Help from you for wechaty will be very much appreciated by the community.
+Help from your contributions for wechaty will be very much appreciated by the community.

 Cheers!